How to make easy, crispy air fryer scrapple in under 15 minutes! No mess, no pans- just crispy Scrapple in the Air Fryer!

 How do I store leftover cooked or uncooked Scrapple?

-To store cooked Scrapple, place in an airtight container in the refrigerator for up to 4-5 days.
-The same rule applies to uncooked scrapple, except it keeps up to 1 week in the refrigerator (wrapped tightly in plastic wrap or in a resealable bag).
+To store cooked Scrapple, place in an airtight container in the fridge for up to 4-5 days.
 For best flavor and consistency, I recommend only cooking what you need at the time, and storing the rest uncooked until ready to eat.
-You can also freeze Scrapple, but it will be a bit drier and crumbly once thawed.
+If you do end up reheating, only reheat for 1 to 2 minutes in the air fryer to warm it through and re-crisp.

 What to serve with Scrapple?